plasma4/RuntimeFS/README.md

 ## Browser Support
 (Safari has to be version 26.0 or above due to [`createWritable`](https://caniuse.com/mdn-api_filesystemfilehandle_createwritable), although I'm unable to verify if anything else is broken on my device for the newest Safari versions.)

+File System API features (such as syncing) are Chromium-exclusive.
+RuntimeFS has been tested in Chromium and Firefox.

 (Firefox has a very specific issue involving initially loading JS scripts in `generateResponseForVirtualFile`, so an automatic reload is performed that injects `?boot=1` to the end of the URL.)
 | Feature | 🟢 Chromium | 🟡 Firefox | 🟡 Safari |